 The summer solstice occurs when one of Earth's poles reaches its maximum tilt toward the Sun, allowing the most direct sunlight to reach Earth.
 This actually happens twice per year, but only once in each hemisphere.

-Those living in the Southern Hemisphere experience their summer solstice on December 21st each year.
+Those living in the Southern Hemisphere experience their summer solstice around December 21st each year.
 This is also the "shortest" day of the year in the Northern Hemisphere.

 According to the Farmer's Almanac, the word “solstice” comes from the Latin word solstitium, which means "sun stopped" (sol means sun, while stitium means still).
 The Earth doesn't actually stop on this day, as it travels around the Sun 365 days of the year.
 Still, the sun appears to be the highest in the sky at this time, before gradually falling and then repeating the cycle.